 After returning to the car, Joseph asked, “What was that?”

 “It’s an abused women’s shelter.
-They come here with their children looking for a safe haven,” Michael said.
+Women come here, sometimes with their children, looking for a safe haven,” Michael said.

 After Michael gave instructions for their next destination, Joseph winced.
 “That’s a bad part of town.”
 Michael simply shrugged.